 Farming hemp for CBD is presently high-risk and will continue to be.
 The first challenge for farmers is clearly envisioning and then constructing their supply chain.

-- If the goal’s to put a few acres to use and see substantial returns, what does their unique supply chain look like without much widely-accepted systemization?
+- If the goal’s to put a few acres to use and see substantial returns, what does their unique supply chain look like without much widely-accepted systematization?

 - Who will they sell biomass to?
 Should they set up their own extraction facility?
 Or, which extractor will they work with and to produce what exactly?

-- What are their buyer’s demands in terms of CBD content and the level of ‘full spectrum’ or ‘whole plant’ vs. isolate CBD on a reliable basis?
+- What are their buyer’s demands in terms of CBD content and the level of ‘full or broad spectrum’ or ‘whole plant’ vs. isolate CBD on a reliable basis?

 - Where will genetics come from?
 Are they specific to the area?